Fred Basset by Alex Graham for May 27, 2021

 3. Missing large

-mikenjanet almost 3 years ago
+mikenjanet over 3 years ago

 Maps are the best.
 Nothing, and I mean nothing, takes there place.
 Every single time I have relied on technology, it has been way off the mark.
 Forget tech.
 Old school the best school.